Random121/Retcheck/README.txt

 This is EyeStep's final release.
+It is now purely designed for internal/DLL application.

 I made EyeStep to be the smallest, portable yet accurate disassembler for x86 machine code.

 The intention was to dump structs from memory by being able to easily read offsets within the instruction.